jmshearer/CommunityPledge/README.md

 ### Configuration Options

-The 3 options are held in `config.js`, along with a reportingUrl which can report votes to a RESTful API (eventually!)
+The 3 options are held in `config.js`, along with a reportingUrl which can report votes to a RESTful API

+## Server Configuration (optional)
+Realtime data can be sent to a RESTful API via JSONP.
+Refer to [Server Documentation](/Server)

 ## Contributing